elliesaysfuck/visual3d/readme.txt

 		-It will then include the mass and height with a pop-up window, setting these and other values for the model.
 Then it will create the bones (segments) and joints (landmarks) of the model.
-		-The model is then saved to the folder of your choice and the it uses it to assign it to the recording that you want to analize, which has already been cleaned from the prefix from the asset.
+		-The model is then saved to the folder of your choice and then it uses it to assign it to the recording that you want to analize, which has already been cleaned from the prefix from the asset.

 	Steps to follow:
+		-Execute the pipeline
 		-Choose standing file to remove its prefixes (this will change the file and save it like that, so it is recommended to make a copy)
 		-Choose modified standing file for calibration